paperless-ngx/paperless-ngx/README.md

 <!-- omit in toc -->
 # Paperless-ngx

-Paperless-ngx is a document management system that transforms your wieldy physical document binders into an searchable online archive.
+Paperless-ngx is a document management system that transforms your physical documents into a searchable online archive so you can keep, well, *less paper*.

 Paperless-ngx forked from [paperless-ng](https://github.com/jonaswinkler/paperless-ng) to continue the great work and distribute responsibility among a team of people.
 That discussion can be found in issues
 [#1599](https://github.com/jonaswinkler/paperless-ng/issues/1599)